 Read more on Alaska regulations >

-- Florida: Under a statewide order, travelers arriving in Florida from Connecticut, New Jersey, and New York must self-quarantine for 14 days or for the duration of their stay, whichever is shorter.
-However, individual counties in Florida may have additional and/or stricter restrictions for travelers, which you can view here.
+- Florida: Individual counties in Florida may have their own restrictions for travelers, which you can view here.
 Travelers must follow the restrictions specific to the county in which they are staying.

 Read more on Florida regulations >

-- Hawaii: As of June 16, per county and state restrictions, our properties in Hawaii are open to the following guests only: (1) inter-island travelers; (2) out-of-state visitors who have already arrived in the state and completed a 14-day self-quarantine; (3) individuals arriving on recreational boats that have been at sea for at least 14 days, as long as no one on the boat is ill or experiencing COVID-19 symptoms; (4) Hawaii residents who have left the state to perform critical infrastructure work (note: these guests must wear appropriate protective gear and practice social distancing).
+- Hawaii: Per county and state restrictions, our properties in Hawaii are open to the following guests only: (1) out-of-state or inter-island visitors who have already completed a 14-day self-quarantine in the state; (2) individuals arriving on recreational boats that have been at sea for at least 14 days, as long as no one on the boat is ill or experiencing COVID-19 symptoms; (3) Hawaii residents who have left the state to perform critical infrastructure work (note: these guests must wear appropriate protective gear and practice social distancing).
+Inter-island travelers (except for arrivals on Oahu) must self quarantine for the shorter of 14 days or the duration of their stay, and the quarantine cannot be completed in a short-term rental.

 Read more on Hawaii regulations >